What does Function of Behaviour mean?

 If a student is constantly leaving the classroom ask yourself the following questions:

-Does the student have positive relationships with the other students?
+- Does the student have positive relationships with other students?

 Finding the answers to these questions can give you clues as to what needs the student is trying to meet through their behaviour.